apmlabs/ace-box/user-skel/ansible/roles/dt-private-synth-activegate-classic/Readme.md

-# dt-activegate
+# dt-activegate-private-synth-classic

 This currated role can be used to deploy Dynatrace Synthetic-enabled ActiveGate on the ACE-Box.

 For the details, please check this link: https://www.dynatrace.com/support/help/how-to-use-dynatrace/synthetic-monitoring/private-synthetic-locations/create-a-private-synthetic-location